LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_01_jenkins/README.md

 Because this course covers multiple tools, a dedicated repo is need for each tool to prevent unexpected deployments to the sample-application.

 #### 1.1 Create a repo and upload the exercise files for this lesson
 1. Create a new GitHub repo.
+Give the repo a name and description.
+Please select **Public** for the repo visibility to simplify access.
+Select the option to add a README file and select **Python** when adding a `.gitignore` file.
 2. From ther repo home page, select **Add file -> Upload files**.
 3. Select **choose your files** and browse to the exercise files for this lesson on your local system.
 4. Select all of the files and then select **Open**.